-4. Air Conditioning and HVAC Equipment Installation Policy
+4. Air Conditioning Equipment Installation Policy

-No equipment related to an heating, ventilation or air conditional systems for a Townhome Residence shall be installed outside of the interior walls of a Townhome Residence unless the installation and operation has been approved by the Association's Architectural Control Committee (sometimes referred to in the Declaration of CC&R's as the "ACC" of the Association).
-A link to the Policy is included in Part "H" of these Rules and Policies.
-Townhouse Owners are encouraged to consider the procedures (and approval requirements) applicable to these systems before committing to the installation of equipment involved in such systems or incurring material expense with respect to such projects.
-In planning their work, Owners and Contractors also should keep in mind that the approval process may infuse further time requirements into the work schedule for the project.
+No equipment related to an Air Conditioning system for a Townhome Residence shall be installed outside of the interior walls of the Townhome Residence unless the installation and operation has been approved by the Association's Architectural Control Committee (sometimes referred to in the Declaration of CC&R's as the "ACC" of the Association.
+Policy details can be found on the RRPOA website.